bagherilab/arcade_modeling_choices/README.md

 The `setups` directory contains all the setup files used for running simulations.
 Simulations were run using **[ARCADE v2.4](https://github.com/bagherilab/ARCADE/releases/tag/v2.4)**.

+Note that simulations for `CELL_VARIABILITY` use modified code modifies the cell `toJSON` method to include cell age.

 ## Pipeline notebooks

 #### Parse simulation outputs